DCchen08/Haojun.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Mechanical Engineer, Washington University in St.Louis, 2022
-* B.S. in Mechanical Engineer, University in California, Irvine, 2021
+* B.S. in Mechanical Engineer, University of California, Irvine, 2021

 Work experience
 ======
 * Fall 2022: Grader for Control Theory Class
-  * Washington University in St.Louis University
+  * Washington University in St.Louis
   * Duties includes: Graded the Assignment and exam.
 Holded the office hour for Q&A.

 * Spring 2022: Grader for Control Theory Class
-  * Washington University in St.Louis University
+  * Washington University in St.Louis
   * Duties includes: Graded the Assignment and exam.
 Holded the office hour for Q&A.